 It is administered by Dairy UK and overseen by a Management Committee drawn from the major milk purchasers and hauliers in the UK as well as a representative from Red Tractor.
 Membership of the scheme covers over 95% of milk haulage capacity in the UK.

-The scheme is based on annual inspections of the milk haulage depots operated by scheme members and the assessment is conducted against standards covering:
+The scheme is based on annual inspections of the milk haulage depots operated by scheme members.